 Many of Exeter’s pubs have been serving visitors and locals for hundreds of years.
 The Well House Tavern even has a skeleton in the cellar!

 Smart wine bars are to be found hidden away in Exeter’s nooks and crannies, such as cobbled Gandy Street.

 Exeter’s compact size makes it the perfect shopping destination and there’s a fantastic choice of shops within easy walking distance.
 Large department stores in the main shopping areas of High Street and Princesshay are complemented by independent, vintage and even downright quirky stores in the West Quarter.

 Head to the Quayside to watch local craftspeople at work in historic bonded warehouses, and take the opportunity to buy a unique, handcrafted souvenir.

 Head to the Quayside to watch the world go by from one of the waterside pubs or cafes, or hire a bike or canoe to explore the Exeter Canal.
 The south west’s largest climbing wall can also be found here at the Quay Climbing Centre.

 Exeter is just ten miles from the coast.
 The train journey along the Exe Estuary to the coast is one of Britain’s most scenic rail journeys.
 In places, the train seems to float above the water!

 You don’t have to go too far to reach the beautiful Devon countryside either, and the rugged landscapes of Dartmoor National Park are within easy reach.

 Do you have any tips for top things to do in Exeter?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.